Alex-LO-cyb/DDoS-Detection-Lab/README.md

-# Détection d'une attaque DDoS avec IDS, SIEM et SOAR
+# DDoS attack detection with IDS, SIEM and SOAR

 This project aims to establish a robust cybersecurity infrastructure capable of effectively detecting and responding to Distributed Denial of Service (DDoS) attacks.
 By integrating an Intrusion Detection System (IDS) for real-time malicious activity identification, a Security Information and Event Management (SIEM) system for centralized security log analysis, and a Security Orchestration, Automation, and Response (SOAR) platform to automate incident response, we will build a multi-layered defense system.
 This combined approach will not only enable early detection of DDoS threats but also facilitate automated and coordinated reactions, thereby minimizing impact on service availability.